 - Fantastic backpack is included as well as a high quality leash and a paddle

 - If you've been paddling for a couple of years already this is probably not for you

 Are you looking for an affordable All-rounder iSUP that has everything you need to get started?

 We implore you to take a closer look at this Nixy Newport 10’6 All-rounder, below we’ve detailed everything from accessories to materials and performance.

 In with the new(port) and out with the old.

 NixySports are among the hundreds of new retailers popping up since iSUP’s started increasing in popularity.
-Having only been manufacturing for 5 years, their boards would make you think they’ve been at this for much longer.
+They’ve only been manufacturing boards for five years, but their boards would make you think they’ve been at this for much longer.

 Check out our review below!